-Verify that the work done under other sections meets the following requirements:

-- The concrete deck surface is free of ridges and sharp projections.
-If metal decks are used, they should be ventilated to permit adequate drainage of any trapped moisture. - The concrete was cured for a minimum of 28 days.
+- 1. Verify that the work done under other sections meets the following requirements: - The concrete deck surface is free of ridges and sharp projections.
+If metal forms or decks are used, they should be ventilated to permit adequate drying of concrete on exterior exposed deck. - The concrete was cured for a minimum of 28 days.
 Minimum compressive strength: 3,000 psi for pedestrian traffic, 4,000 psi for vehicular traffic.
 Water-cured treatment of concrete is preferred.
-The use of concrete curing agents, if any, shall be of the sodium silicate base only; others require written approval by NEOGARD®. - The concrete was finished by a power or hand steel trowel followed by soft hair broom to obtain light texture or "sidewalk" finish similar to photo below.
+The use of concrete curing agents, if any, shall be of the sodium silicate base only; others require written approval by NEOGARD[®]. - The concrete was finished by a power or hand steel trowel followed by soft hair broom to obtain light texture or "sidewalk" finish similar to photo below.